ronniekram/design-readme/README.md

 ### Input List
   * With media, no background image
   * Without media, background image
+  * *Submit button still disabled when all fields are filled.*
+  * *Input field "lights" not changing when field is updated.*

 ### Text Input
   * With media, no background image
   * Without media, background image
+  * *Submit button still disabled when all fields are filled.*

 ### Visual Multiple Choice
   * *Lightbox not closing with button, but clicking outside the picture will close it.*